cernicka/nagios/nagios_to_prtg.md

    * It is not possible to define different templates for different hosts in one auto discovery group.
    * Templates are merely (barely) usable for creating sensors, but not for doing changes.
 Changes have to be done manually per device and sensor.
    * The PRTG server or Windows is often temporarily unable to resolve partial DNS names.
 Use fully qualified DNS names.
-   * It is not possible to zoom into graphs.
-Merely the picture is enlarged.

 ## Notifications
    * It is not possible to see which notifications you have set.
 Workaroung: use a notification mail, if you got one, or go manually through all groups, devices and sensors.